Scale Where It Matters: Training-Free Localized Scaling for Diffusion Models: Conclusion

 \section{Conclusion}

 We proposed LoTTS, a training-free framework that extends test-time scaling from global resampling to localized refinement.
 Unlike conventional methods that apply sampling uniformly, LoTTS leverages defect-aware masks and consistency constraints to focus computation where it matters most.
 This design not only improves image quality and efficiency but also shows that scaling can be made adaptive to the spatial heterogeneity of generative outputs.
-Beyond diffusion models, the principle of region-aware scaling provides a general perspective for developing more efficient and controllable inference strategies in generative AI.
-Our analysis further establishes theoretical conditions under which localized scaling provably outperforms global sampling, and we believe LoTTS opens up promising directions for integrating fine-grained control into test-time algorithms across diverse generative architectures. {
+Beyond the specific models tested, we believe the principle of region-aware scaling can benefit a broader class of generative architectures.
+Our analysis further establishes that localized scaling provably outperforms global sampling under mild conditions, and we hope LoTTS opens up promising directions for integrating fine-grained, spatially adaptive control into test-time algorithms.